jloptien/freenas-plex/README.md

 ## Plex in freenas jail
 Uses ansible to configure plex in a jail to make updating jails easier.
 Configures daemontools to monitor and restart plex service.

-Configures and installs comskip and comchap for DvR features.
+Configures and installs comskip and comchap for DVR features.

 ## Prerequisites
 ```pkg install python ansible```